Team selling in retail is something rarely used but sales teams should recognize it for the opportunity it brings - especially during the pandemic.

-Back in October of 1982 I wanted the new Honda Prelude.
-It was Car of the Year.
+So, I wanted a new Honda Prelude.
+It was October of 1982.
+The Honda Prelude had become Car of the Year.
 It was in limited demand.
 Since I owned a Honda Civic already, I put a $500 deposit down to reserve one.

-The next thing I knew the door burst open and a guy walking with a limp and holding a cane came in.
+The next thing I knew the door burst open and a guy wielding a cane limped in.
 He sat down and asked, “What is all this crap on the desk?”

 He picked up his cane and cleared everything off the desk onto the floor.
 Then he picked up the sales book, threw it at the sales guy, and ordered him to leave.